Diego-Alreaver/DockerGo/README.md

 # DockerGo

-This is a simple project written en Go (Golang) used to practice Docker.
+This is a simple project written in Go (Golang) used to practice Docker.